Two Steps Back

 Fred sat up when the door was shut, taking the cylinder in his hands.

-He inspected it, seeing a picture of himself on the flat end.
-There were voices coming from inside, calling not his name but George's.
+He inspected it, seeing a picture of himself on the flat end, but there were voices coming from inside, calling not his name but George's.

 In celebration of Fred & George's birthday yesterday!